CSi-Studio/AirdPro/README.md

 ## Version Description
 ### V2.0.0
-- Second Generation of Aird Compression Algorithm: Stack-ZDPD
+- Second Generation of Aird Compression Algorithm: Stack-ZDPD, about 30% more compression ratio than ZDPD

 ### V1.1.0
 - Distributed Batch Conversion Task based on Redis